Hugh Latimer Dryden: Career

 After the war, Dryden became the Director of Aeronautical Research for the National Advisory Committee for Aeronautics (NACA) in 1946.
 While at the NACA he supervised the development of the North American X-15, a rocket plane used for research and testing.
 He also established programs for V/STOL aircraft, and studied the problem of atmospheric reentry.

 He held the position of Director of NACA, NASA's predecessor, from 1947 until October 1958.
 In addition he served on numerous government advisory committees, including the Scientific Advisory Committee to the President.
 From 1941 until 1956 he was editor of the Journal of the Institute of the Aeronautical Sciences.
 After NACA became NASA, he became the deputy director of that organization, serving until his death.

 After John Glenn's orbital flight, an exchange of letters between President John F. Kennedy and Soviet Premiere Nikita Khrushchev led to a series of discussions led by Dryden and Soviet scientist Anatoli Blagonravov.
 Their talks in 1962 led to the Dryden-Blagonravov agreement, which was formalized in October of that year, the same time the two countries were in the midst of the Cuban Missile Crisis.
 The agreement was formally announced at the United Nations on December 5, 1962.
 It called for cooperation on the exchange of data from weather satellites, a study of the Earth's magnetic field, and joint tracking of the U.S. Echo II balloon satellite.
-Unfortunately, as the competition between the two nation's manned space programs heated up, efforts to further cooperation at that point came to an end.
+Unfortunately, as the competition between the two nation's crewed space programs heated up, efforts to further cooperation at that point came to an end.
 They would be revived in 1969 by NASA Administrator Thomas O. Paine and led to the 1975 Apollo-Soyuz Test Project.